dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.2.2 =
+- Fix: Do not popup error to users who are not logged in

 = 2.2.1 =
 - Add: Deposit addresses now also shown as QR-Codes
 - Add: After import show both successful and unsuccessful transaction counts